Pura Fé: Training

-She attended a professional children's school for the Arts at Lincoln Square Academy in the late 1960s-73 with friends and Alumni as Irene Cara, Stephanie Mills, Benjamin Stiller, Robbie Benson, Gian Carlo Esposito, Lawrence Fishburn, Pia Zadora and more.
+She attended a professional children's school for the Arts at Lincoln Square Academy in the late 1960s–73.
 Pura Fe worked as a waitress at club Max's Kansas City in New York during the Punk Era.
 Soon after, she began singing in bands and as a studio singer.
 She recorded jingles, commercials, backup and lead vocals on demos and the original recordings like "Good Enough", written by James McBride for Anita Baker.